readingbat/readingbat-template/README.md

 ## Content Specification

-Specify ReadingBat content with a ReadingBat-specific Kotlin DSL.
+Specify ReadingBat content with the ReadingBat-specific Kotlin DSL.
 Using the DSL does not require in-depth knowledge of Kotlin.

 ReadingBat supports challenges written in 3 languages: Python, Java and Kotlin.